 The Afghan hound from Afghanistan, as its name implies, made it to the third place for its running pace of up to 40 miles/hour.
 These dogs are usually very present in agility competitions.
 In addition to having an indisputable beauty, they are very fast.

-The Afghan hound is considered a basal breed; this means that its DNA is less mixed, unlike the modern breeds.
+The Afghan hound is considered a basal breed; this means that its DNA is less mixed, unlike the modern breeds and also, it is one of the most expensive dog breeds in the world.
 The Afghan hound is related to the Saluki.
 Traced to Afghanistan, where it was specifically bred to withstand the cold temperatures of high mountain altitudes.

 It was used for hunting, although today it is kept as a pet and its speed is tested in agility.